St Aidan's C of E Academy

 SEND

-All staff at St. Aidan's Academy recognise that every pupil is entitled to a quality of education that will enable them to achieve their potential.
+All staff at St. Aidan's Academy recognise that every pupil is entitled to a quality of provision that will enable them to achieve their potential.

-We believe in removing barriers to learning, raising expectations and levels of achievement in order to provide a positive educational experience for all our pupils, including those with a special educational need and/or disability.
+We believe in high quality first teaching and positive intervention, removing barriers to learning, raising expectations and levels of achievement and working in partnership with other agencies in order to provide a positive educational experience for all our pupils, including those with a special educational need and/or disability.

-Our academy recognises there are particular groups of pupils whose circumstances require additional consideration by those who work with them to support their needs.
-All staff working within our academy will strive to make reasonable adjustments to ensure your child can access all aspects of academy life.
+All staff working within St Aidan’s Academy will strive to make reasonable adjustments to ensure your child can access all aspects of Academy life.

-To ensure there is an overarching inclusive strategy, we have appointed a Deputy Headteacher who is responsible for SEND, who works closely with staff to ensure all teachers in the academy understand the implications for children with additional needs or barriers to their learning.
+To ensure there is an overarching inclusive strategy, we have appointed a SENDCo who is responsible for SEND, who works closely with staff to ensure all teachers in the academy understand the implications for children with additional needs or barriers to their learning.

 A pupil has SEND if they have learning difficulties or disabilities that make it harder for them to learn, than most other pupils of the same age.

-If the concern cannot be satisfactorily dealt with by the SENDCo it should be brought to the attention of the Principal.
-If the Principal is unable to resolve the difficulty the concern should then be put in writing to the Chair of Governors in accordance with the St Aidan’s Academy Complaints Policy.
+If the concern cannot be satisfactorily dealt with by the SENDCo it should be brought to the attention of the Headteacher.
+If the Headteacher is unable to resolve the difficulty the concern should then be put in writing to the Chair of Governors in accordance with the St Aidan’s Academy Complaints Policy.

 General Information